 So, if you’ve made it this far, then you know that Trust.Zone is pretty good for casual usage.
 However, we can’t ignore the fact that it doesn’t work with most streaming services and wasn’t able to offer noteworthy downloading speed as well.

-Moreover, despite costing $2.33/mo, it only offers 192 servers, which doesn’t do justice to its price.
-In my opinion, Surfshark, and NordVPN are way better options.
-You’ll not only get more servers but also more features and better apps.
+Moreover, despite costing $2.33/mo, it only offers 170+ servers, which doesn’t do justice to its price.
+In my opinion, there are better options out there.

 Overall, I’m not saying that Trust.Zone is by any means bad.
 But what I’m saying is that there are better options out there that can offer more bang for your buck.